TheJuanAndOnly99/fluxnova-docs-manual/content/user-guide/process-engine/authorization-service.md

 ## Identities

-Camunda 7 distinguishes between two types of identities: users and groups.
+Fluxnova distinguishes between two types of identities: users and groups.
 Authorizations can either range over all users (userId = ANY), an individual user or a group of users.

 ## Permissions